WallStreetMojo

 CFA® Level 2 exam

-• The format of the exam is mini-cases that are 1.5 pages length on an average
+• The exam format is mini-cases that are 1.5 pages in length on average.

-• Each item set or mini-cases have six questions each, answers to each question may depend on your previously answered question.
+• Each item set or mini-cases has six questions each.
+Answers to each question may depend on your previously answered question.

 • No Negative Marking